parallelmicroscopy/24-well-RAP/README.md

 https://www.edmundoptics.ca/p/allied-vision-alvium-1800-u-052m-117-05mp-c-mount-usb-31-monochrome-camera/48246/

 The camera is a 7.3 × 5.6 mm square CMOS sensor mounted in a <b>CS</b> housing (CS-mount   flange focal distance (FFD) = 12.526 mm, and the outer diameter of the cylindrical lens mount is 1 inch ).
 A camera with a <b>CS-mount</b> housing is needed for this system as a conventional 'C' mount blocks light at oblique angles.
-Alternatively you can remove the camera housing altogether, but if you do so add a small cooling fan to disipate heat from the camera.
+Alternatively you can remove the camera housing altogether, but if you do so add a small cooling fan near the camera (https://www.digikey.ca/en/products/detail/adafruit-industries-llc/4468/11587354) to disipate heat.

 <b> Optics:</b>